-Generally, in the case of a share deal, no consent or notification to clients is required, as all client data remain with the target (and after completion of the deal, article 4quinquies Banking Act (BA) allows foreign parent companies to access Swiss secrecy-protected data as far as necessary for their consolidated supervision; this is usually complemented by broader intra-group information exchange provisions in the form of client waivers of banking secrecy and data protection).
+Generally, in the case of a share deal, no consent or notification to clients is required, as all client data remain with the target.
+After completion of the deal, article 4-quinquies Banking Act (BA) allows foreign parent companies to access Swiss secrecy-protected data as far as necessary for their consolidated supervision; this is usually complemented by broader intra-group information exchange provisions in the form of client waivers of banking secrecy and data protection.

 In the case of an asset deal by singular succession, the transfer of contractual relationships in principle requires the consent of the counterparty.
-An exception applies to transfers of dormant accounts (article 37/ BA) and transfers ordered by FINMA in the case of an insolvency or risk thereof (article 30 BA).
-Furthermore, if an asset deal is structured as a partial universal succession pursuant to article 69ff MA (asset transfer of a business), it is the prevailing view in practice that contracts transfer automatically, unless this has been contractually excluded.
-Nonetheless, even under article 69ff MA client consent is generally required in view of the banking secrecy and analogous secrecies for other financial institutions.
+An exception applies to transfers of dormant accounts (article 37I BA) and transfers ordered by FINMA in the case of an insolvency or risk thereof (article 30 BA).
+If an asset deal is structured as a partial universal succession (transfer of a business), it is the prevailing view in practice that contracts transfer automatically, unless this has been contractually excluded.
+Nonetheless, even under article 69ff MA client consent is then generally required in view of the banking secrecy and analogous secrecies for other financial institutions.

 There are no clear general rules for the required form of such consent.
-In practice, clients are generally informed by letter (sent by the target) about the transfer, and the question is whether positive consent is required, or whether deemed consent, with the clients being given adequate time to oppose a transfer, is sufficient.
-In practice, deemed consent is sometimes viewed to be sufficient where the buyer is a financial institution already headquartered in Switzerland (ie, when there is no transfer abroad and Swiss banking secrecy, etc, continues to apply) and a large number of client relationships are to be transferred.
-The requirements can be further relaxed in the case of an asset transfer among Swiss entities of the same group - although the secrecies in principle also apply group-internally, deemed consent can more easily be assumed, and the Federal Supreme Court recently appeared to see no banking secrecy issue at all in such a situation (decision $2C_958/2021$ of 8 December 2021, consid.
-3.2- concerning an asset transfer pursuant to article 69ff MA within UBS).
+In practice, clients are generally informed in writing (sent by the target) about the transfer, and the question is whether positive consent is required, or whether deemed consent, with the clients being given adequate time to oppose a transfer, is sufficient.
+In practice, deemed consent is sometimes viewed to be sufficient for Swiss buyers (ie, when there is no transfer abroad and Swiss banking secrecy etc continues to apply) and a large number of client relationships are to be transferred.
+This applies in particular, but not exclusively, to asset transfers pursuant to articles 69ff MA.
+The requirements can be further relaxed in the case of an asset transfer among Swiss entities of the same group; although the secrecies in principle also apply group-internally, deemed consent can more easily be assumed, and the Federal Supreme Court appeared to see no banking secrecy issue at all in such a situation in its decision 2C\958/2021 of 8 December 2021 (considering 3.2; concerning an asset transfer within UBS).

-Additional notification requirements may apply, for example regarding information of employees in the case of an asset deal, or information of creditors in the case of a merger under the MA.
+Additional notification requirements may apply, for example, regarding information of employees under labour law in the case of an asset deal, or information of creditors in the case of a merger under the MA.